eldimious/urlshorten/README.md

 The project is pushed on Heroku.
 You can use the following URL to make requests to deployed container: https://url-shorten-demo.herokuapp.com

-In /devops/aws foldes, I have included Terraform files to deploy images to ECS Fargate and expose a public face ALB to use it to make requests.
+In /devops/aws folders, I have included Terraform files to deploy images project into ECS Fargate and expose a public face ALB to make requests.